Hunter (1973 film)

-Hunter is a 1973 film directed by Leonard Horn and written by Cliff Gould, starring John Vernon, involving the kidnapping and brainwashing of a race car driver in order to turn him into an assassin against America.
-The torture used against him involves forcing him to watch footage of the Winged monkeys from The Wizard of Oz, a-la A Clockwork Orange, giving rise to the pop-culture catch phrase "Please, stop the monkeys!"
+Hunter is a 1973 film directed by Leonard Horn and written by Cliff Gould, starring John Vernon, involving the kidnapping and brainwashing of a race car driver, Alain Praetorious, in order to turn him into an assassin against America.
+The torture used against him involves forcing him to watch footage of the Winged monkeys from The Wizard of Oz movie, a-la A Clockwork Orange, giving rise to the pop-culture catch phrase "Please, stop the monkeys!"

+The movie stars John Vernon as David Hunter, with Steve Ihnat (Alain Praetorious), Edward Binns (Owen Larkdale), Sabrina Scharf (Anne Novak), and Fritz Weaver (Cirrak).
+Ramon Bieri plays Mishani, and Ed Flanders plays Dr. Miles.